 Visitors to Canada are strongly urged to obtain health insurance before leaving their home country.
 Canadian hospital and medical services are excellent, but a hospital stay can be costly without adequate insurance coverage.
 Visitors taking prescribed medications are advised to take a copy of the prescription should it need to be renewed during the trip.

 Nova Scotia prohibits the sale of alcoholic beverages to anyone under that age of 19 years old.

-If you have any additional questions about Halifax, please contact or visit the Halifax Victor Centre on the Halifax waterfront or the Halifax Stanfield Airport.
+If you have any additional questions about Halifax, please contact or visit the Halifax Visitor Centre on the Halifax waterfront or the Halifax Stanfield Airport.
 If you are seeking travel information for Nova Scotia, please call the Tourism Nova Scotia Travel Planner’s line at 1-800-565-0000.

 Fire, Police, Medical, and the Royal Canadian Mounted Police (RCMP) can all be reached by dialing 911.